Which U.S. counties have the most crop acreage in drought?

 Is the U.S. Drought Exposure Monitor free?

 Yes.
-The tool is free to use with no signup, and the source code and methodology are open on GitHub.
+The tool is free to use with no signup.
+The full methodology is laid out on the methodology page.

 Which crops are covered?